openfaas/docs/docs/deployment/openshift.md

 If you run the script as a normal non-root user then the script will be downloaded to the current folder.

-### Pick Minishift or Openshift Installation (A or B)
+### Pick Minishift or OpenShift Installation (A or B)

-Openshift is slightly different than the Helm installation for the vanilla kubernetes installation, we will need to apply the yaml files recursively.
+OpenShift is slightly different than the Helm installation for the vanilla kubernetes installation, we will need to apply the yaml files recursively.

 #### A. Deploy for Minishift